Series:Star Trek: The Original Series

-- This is probably because Bones came in cheerily telling Kirk that to stop their breeding all they need to do is stop feeding them, which is of little consolation to Kirk who is literally buried up to his neck in tribbles by this point.
+- This is probably because Bones came in cheerfully telling Kirk that to stop their breeding all they need to do is stop feeding them.
+This is of little consolation to Kirk who is literally buried up to his neck in tribbles by this point.

 - Early-Installment Weirdness: These drunken fratboys are Klingons?!